ethchange/smart-exchange/README.md

 ### Test environment requirements

-To setup test environment please go to [eth-deploy](https://github.com/debris/eth-deploy) repository and follow the steps there. `embark blockchain` command will run `geth` client with proper configuration in the background.
+To setup test environment please go to [eth-deploy](https://github.com/debris/eth-deploy) repository and follow the steps there. `embark-blockchain` command will run `geth` client with proper configuration in the background.

 ### Installation